utsaslab/optfs/README.md

    This will result in an OptFS file system on /dev/sdb1, mounted at /mnt/mydisk.

+#### Patches

+We have included two patches: a full patch and an educational patch.
+The full patch is the diff of OptFS kernel with a vanilla linux 3.2 kernel.
+Applying this patch directly to a 3.2 kernel will result in the OptFS kernel.

+The OptFS file-system module is modified on top of ext4 and jbd2.
+It contains the code of both ext4 and jbd2.
+Diffing this against just ext4 will result in a lot of redundant lines in the patch.
+Hence we have roughly merged ext4 and jbd2 into a module, and diffed OptFS against this.
+This patch is presented as optfs_patch_educational.

+Note that optfs_patch_educational should never be applied to an actual system: this will not work.
+It is provided so that users can easily view the differences in code between OptFS and ext4, and is not meant to be applied directly.

 #### Notes

 OptFS is built upon asynchronous durability notifications from the disk.
 Since